North American FJ-2/-3 Fury

-The North American FJ-2 and FJ-3 Fury are a series of swept-wing carrier-capable fighters for the United States Navy and Marine Corps.
+The North American FJ-2 and FJ-3 Fury are a series of swept-wing and carrier-capable fighters for the United States Navy and Marine Corps.
 The FJ-2 resulted from an effort to navalize the North American F-86 Sabre operated by the United States Air Force.
 These aircraft feature folding wings, and a longer nose landing strut designed to increase angle of attack upon launch and to accommodate a longer oleo to absorb the shock of hard landings on an aircraft carrier deck.

-Although sharing a U.S. Navy designation with its distant predecessor, the straight-winged North American FJ-1 Fury, the FJ-2/-3 were completely different aircraft.
-(The later FJ-4 was again, a complete structural redesign of the FJ-3).
+Although sharing a U.S. Navy designation with its distant predecessor, the straight-winged North American FJ-1 Fury, the FJ-2/-3 were completely different aircraft (the later FJ-4 was again, a complete structural redesign of the FJ-3).
 The FJ-2 was one of the aircraft used to evaluate the first steam catapult on a US Navy aircraft-carrier.